-We’re committed to reducing fashion waste across all areas of our business.
+We’re committed to reducing fashion waste throughout all areas of our business.
 From the raw materials we source, to the cardboard boxes we transport our goods in and the unsold clothes in our stores, we’re stepping up and doing more to manage our waste and working to recycle as much as possible.

 In 2020, Primark removed 175 million units of plastic from our business, from hangers to packaging.
-We also removed 86 million labels and stickers from our products, and we’re working hard to eliminate single used plastics by 2027.
+We also removed 86 million labels and stickers from our products, and we’re working hard to eliminate single use plastics by 2027.

 We’re committed to transforming our business to become circular and more sustainable over the next 10 years.
 We know that a big part of this is ensuring clothes don’t end up as waste in the environment.

 We also want to find a good home for any clothes that we don’t sell.
-In Europe we’ve been donating our unsold clothing and buying samples to the charity Newlife since 2010 and in the US to Good Delivery since 2015.
+In Europe, we’ve been donating our unsold clothing and buying samples to the charity Newlife since 2010 and in the US to Good Delivery since 2015.
 They collect, sort and recycle these clothes to raise funds, which are used to pay for equipment and specially trained nurses to support disabled and terminally ill children and their families.

 We’re working towards a future where waste is a resource.
 In Fall 2020, we more than doubled our available items made using recycled materials.
 And that’s just the beginning.
 We already offer a wide range of clothes made using recycled polyester, from essential items like jackets, denim, and sleepwear to swimwear and duvets.
 We’re also continuing to increase the amount of recycled fibers in our clothing through partnerships like Recover, which uses recycled cotton waste.